Interested in applying?

 Benefit from a truly diverse student body.

 Our location in South Florida means that our student body is composed of a truly diverse array of people, ranging from locals to international students.
-Recognized as having one of the highest concentrations of Hispanic students, the Department of Communication will introduce you to a mosaic of cultures and nationalities.
+Recognized as having one of the highest concentrations of Hispanic students, the Department of Journalism + Media will introduce you to a mosaic of cultures and nationalities.

 How to Apply